Guidelines for Preparation of the Master’s Thesis in Biomedical Sciences

 NB: The thesis should be written by the student, not by the thesis advisor.
 It is the role of the thesis advisor to guide the student in preparing a coherent, intelligible document to be distributed to the members of the Committee.
 However, the thesis advisor should also ensure, to the best of her/his ability, that the proposal is an original document and that the language of the proposal is that of the student.
 Ultimately, it is the responsibility of the student to provide an acceptable document.

-The thesis should be in the best traditions of scholarship, e.g., identify sources, balance presentation by including conflicting data and counter arguments, etc. and practicable.
+The thesis should be in the best traditions of scholarship, e.g., identify sources, balance presentation by including conflicting data and counter arguments, etc.

 A student should not present tables or figures that are not entirely his/her own work, unless this is unavoidable because the data are necessary to develop the story.
 In that case, the precise contribution of the student must be made clear.